 How to Pay Off a 30-Year Mortgage in 15 Years: Tips and Tricks

-Here’s what you need to know about how to pay a 30-year mortgage in 15 years and what to consider before you do.
+But before you become a mortgage-paying overachiever, there are a few things you need to know about how to pay a 30-year mortgage in 15 years and what to consider before you do.
+Let’s take a look.

 When you start paying on a 30-year mortgage, most of your payment will go toward interest rather than the principal (the amount you borrowed).
-This makes it hard to pay down your mortgage and build equity.
+This makes paying down your mortgage and building equity a slow process.

 Over time, the percentage of your payment that goes toward interest vs. principal will change.
 Toward the end of your 30-year loan, you will pay more toward the principal than interest.
 This is what’s known as mortgage amortization.

-Instead of following the amortization schedule, paying more on your mortgage — in one way or another — will reduce the principal more quickly, which means you’ll pay less interest on your loan.
+Instead of following the amortization schedule, paying more on your mortgage loan — in one way or another — will reduce the principal more quickly, which means you’ll pay less interest overall.

 Should You Pay Off Your Mortgage Faster?